-- Lightly sand all the surfaces with fine-grit sandpaper, then wipe away any sanding dust with a tack cloth.
+- Lightly sand all the surfaces with fine-grit sandpaper.
+Wipe away any sanding dust with a tack cloth.

-- Repeat these steps to apply a second and third coat of polyurethane.
+- Repeat the steps above to apply a second and third coat of polyurethane.

-- Orient the doors so that all the patterns run in the same direction.
+- Place the doors so that all the patterns run in the same direction.

-- Install the door hinges, positioning each hinge one hinge-length from the top and from the bottom of the door.
+- Position each door hinge one hinge-length from the top and from the bottom of the door.
 Mark the screw hole locations on the door.

-- Use a drill to create screw holes in the door, then affix the hinges with wood screws.
+- Use a drill to create pilot holes in the door.
+Affix the hinges with wood screws.

-- Use a piece of scrap wood to create a jig and use it to create the holes in the cabinet for the hinges.
+- Use a piece of scrap wood to make a jig that keeps the spacing of the holes uniform.
+Create the holes in the cabinet for the hinges.

 - Attach the doors to the cabinets.